Construction Cleaning

 Step 6: Mop the Walls

 Don't forget to pay attention to corners, around light switches, and other details that could trap left-over particles of dust.
-With enough time and care, your walls will be back in the spotless condition in no time.
+With enough time and care, your walls will be back in spotless condition in no time.

 Focus on Specific Premises

-To get the most out of house cleaning efforts all premises must be attended to with due care and attention.
+To get the most out of house cleaning efforts, all premises must be attended to with due care and attention.

 Kitchen